Bring a Sherpa* on your run!

 Sherpas are designed with no inner liner so pair with our T8 Commandos men's running underwear for a super comfy, guaranteed chafe-free experience.
 Bundle and use discount code 10FOR2 for 10% off - and both come with our 30-day satisfaction guarantee!

-- See the sizing graphic right / below and note that your waist size could be larger than your regular pants size.
+- See the size graphic right / below.
+We use Asian sizing, which can be up to half a size smaller than western sizing.
 Smaller runners with large quads or looking for a more comfortable fit should consider going up half a size.